What are business rates – A summary for small business

-The business rates are estimated by approximately 50 per cent of the annual rent of the property.
-They are administered and collected by local authorities, known as The Valuation Office Agency (VOA) and are based on a property’s rateable value (RV).
+The business rates are estimated at approximately 50 percent of the property’s annual rent.
+They are administered and collected by local authorities, known as The Valuation Office Agency (VOA), and are based on a property’s rateable value (RV).

 The rateable value is the estimative value of your property on the open market.
 Revaluation usually happens every five years, and the next revaluation is underway for 2023.